 Other ingredients and variations

 The piece that brings it all together for me is the olive oil.
 I use a little bit in the pan, and if I serve gluten-free Ramen noodles I add olive oil to the noodles with a dash of salt.
 I absolutely love the flavor it brings to each ingredient.
 My favorite, hands-down olive oil is California Ranch Olive Oil.
 It’s 100% olive oil.
 With that said, be sure you get an olive oil you trust is 100%.
 We don’t need no stinkin’ canola or vegetable oil fillers.
+I have more information on what oils are best here.

 On to the recipe!